Writing UX Research Reports and Presentations

 • Workshops (more on these below)

-According to the State of User Research 2022 Report, most researchers (87%) still share their results synchronously, despite being fully remote.
+According to our previous the State of User Research Report, most researchers (87%) still share their results synchronously, despite being fully remote.
 This is likely due to the more engaging nature of live presentations for non-technical stakeholders, designers, or visual thinkers.
 They force you to be precise and focus on only the most important information.

 when to use reports vs presentations; use reports when you're presenting to small groups, technical stakeholders, or you need a comprehensive record of the study on file; use presentations when you're presenting to large groups, non-technical stakeholders, or you only need to include the relevant information